 While climate and soils in a certain terrain are responsible for the temper of a wine, it is our task to interpret its origin in the cellar.

 To carve out the characteristics of a specific origin, each vineyard block is vinified individually in our cellar.
 One year, it may be the 300 litre oak cask that is needed for a certain wine, but the next year it may be the big wooden cask or the steel tank – there is no room for dogmas in our work.
 This is why we prefer not to focus on the use of certain techniques in our philosophy, or on their omission (such as crushed must fermentation, maturing in barriques, no sulphur etc.).

 We give each cask the specific attention it needs for its contents to mature ideally.
 Wines made by Gross are all-natural products, with a cultural foundation.
 We let nature have its way, working with it rather than against it.
 Our way of life, and work, reflects the vagaries of nature, good or bad.
 Work in the cellar, lastly, will reveal the influence of nature, and our way of handling cultivation and harvest.

 Trying to improve on nature or making wine using industrial processes is not compatible with our principles.

-We often compare the schooling of our wines with the raising of children: what does a wine need to fully develop its talents, what can we expect without “asking too much”?
+We often compare the schooling of our wines with the raising of four children: what does a wine need to fully develop its talents, what can we expect without “asking too much”?